michalis0/BigScaleAnalytics/week1/readme.md

 **Highly recommended**: If at any point you feel lost while using these services, we encourage you to look at the documentation provided by [Microsoft](https://docs.microsoft.com/en-us/learn/) and [Google](https://cloud.google.com/docs).
 They are rich resources that teach you how to use their services, along with numerous code examples.

 ## Lab Structure

-Hour 1:
+**Hour 1**:

 1. Introduction of TAs
-2. Students register to the slack webpage
+2. Students register on the course Slack
-3. Walkthroughs to the Cloud services
+3. Walkthrough of cloud services
-4. Small group exercise on Cloud Storage (breakouts 5mins)
+4. Small group exercise on Google cloud storage (5 min. in breakout rooms)

-Hour2:
+**Hour 2**:

-5. Presentation of project
+5. Presentation of the project
-6. Group exercise on Cloud Functions (breakouts 15mins)
+6. Group exercise on Google cloud functions (15 min. in breakout rooms)

 ## Walkthroughs

 We will start with a walkthrough of Google Cloud services.
 Important topics that will be covered are:

 * Introductιon to cloud platforms and showing how to create an account on Google Cloud.